hasnaties/HackerRank/README.md

 # HackerRank
+## 11. Left Rotation
+A left rotation operation on an array of size n shifts each of the array's elements 1 unit to the left.
+Given an integer, d, rotate the array that many steps left and return the result.
 ## 10. [Dynamic Array](https://www.hackerrank.com/challenges/dynamic-array/)
 This problem is about implementing a dynamic array data structure.
 Visit the problem for details.
 ## 9. Hourglass Sum